- About NALA

 - Means of identifying those who have reached this standard.

 - Credentialing program responsive to the needs of paralegals and responsive to the fact that this form of self-regulation is necessary to strengthen and expand development of this career field.

 - Positive, ongoing, voluntary program to encourage the growth of the paralegal profession, attesting to and encouraging a high level of achievement.

 The NALA Certifying Board for Paralegals is responsible for content, standards and administration of the CP Certified Paralegal® Program.
 It is composed of paralegals who have received an Advanced Paralegal Certification designation, attorneys and paralegal educators.

 In the technical areas of statistical analyses, examination construction, reliability and validity tests, the Board contracts with a professional consulting firm offering expertise in these areas as well as in occupational research.
 Technical analyses of the Certified Paralegal examination are conducted on an ongoing basis to ensure the integrity of the examination.
 Content analyses of the test design, accuracy of questions, and topic/subject mix for each exam section are ongoing processes of the Certifying Board.
 The Board also utilizes the occupational data available through surveys of paralegals and other means, including review of textbooks and research within the field of paralegal education.
 Through these analyses and procedures, the Board is assured that the examination reflects and responds to work-place realities and demands.

-As of 2016, there are over 18,000 paralegals who have achieved the certification credential and over 3,400 who have achieved the Advanced Certified Paralegals in the United States.
+As of 2017, there are over 19,000 paralegals who have achieved the certification credential and over 3,400 who have achieved the Advanced Certified Paralegals in the United States.
 Since its inception, over 28,000 paralegals have participated in this program.
-Click here to see the distribution of Certified Paralegals across the United States.
-For the distribution of Advanced Certified Paralegals click here.